 |June 8||Colonel Brockman died in Richmond of his Spotsylvania wound.
 Lieutenant Colonel Isaac Hunt was promoted to colonel and Captain David R. Duncan of Company C was promoted to major.|

 |The brigade was taken over by James Conner|

 The regiment lost 42 men.
 Colonel Hunt was in command.

 Fussell’s Mill/ Deep Bottom Run-Strawberry Plains

-The regiment lost 32 men, including Colonel Hunt, who was wounded.
-Lt.
-Colonel Lester took over the regiment.
+The regiment lost 32 men, including Colonel Isaac Hunt, who was wounded.
+Lieutenant Colonel Lester took over the regiment.